Muhammad Subuh Sumohadiwidjojo

-Muhammad Subuh Sumohadiwidjojo (born June 22, 1901, in Kedungjati, near Semarang, Java, Dutch East Indies; died June 23, 1987) was an Indonesian who founded the movement known as Subud.
+Muhammad Subuh Sumohadiwidjojo (22 June 1901 – 23 June 1987) was an Indonesian who founded the movement known as Subud.

 Muhammad Subuh said he received as a young man a series of intense experiences that he believed gave him contact with a spiritual energy from a higher power.
 By the 1930s, he believed that it was his task to transmit this energy—which he called latihan kejiwaan (Indonesian for "spiritual exercise")—to others, but that he was not to seek people out but simply to wait for those who asked for it.

 In 1956, Pak Subuh, or "Bapak" as he was called by members of Subud (the word "Bapak" is Indonesian for something akin to father), was invited to England by J. G. Bennett, where many Westerners joined Subud.
 He was then asked to go to other countries such as the United States and Australia.
 In this way, Subud spread rapidly around the world.

 When he died in 1987 he left many talks on tape, video and in print, which Subud uses to guide the organization he founded.

 Biography

-Muhammad Subuh was an Indonesian who founded the Subud movement.
-"Subud" is a contraction of three Sanskrit words: sushila, budhi, and dharma.
-Subud centres on the mystical phenomenon of latihan.
+Muhammad Subuh Sumohadiwidjojo was born in June 22, 1901 in Kedungjati, a village near Semarang in Central Java in what is then the Dutch East Indies.

+At the age of six or seven Subuh went to a private Dutch school.
+When Subuh was fifteen or sixteen years old an old man, dressed in black and carrying a staff, awakened him.
+Later Subuh understood that this man must have been Sunan Kalijaga, an ancestor saint who returned to this world in order to look after Subuh (Sumohadiwidjojo 1991: 23–24).
+The man uttered this prophecy: “Remember.
+When you are thirty-two years old, you will be called by Almighty God.”
+For Subuh this could only mean that he was going to die at the age of thirty-two.

+After his vision, Subuh became the breadwinner for his family working as a bookkeeper at the Semarang City Hall while feeling an intense spiritual quest to understand his vision.
+The most important spiritual teacher of Subuh during these years was Shaykh Abdurachman who was a well-known shaykh of the Naqshbandī order of dervishes.
+Like most other spiritual teachers he immediately noticed ‘the spiritual potential’ of the young Muhammad Subuh.